dixitmudit/MD/content/post/EES-2/_index.md

 # Optional header image (relative to `static/img/` folder).
 header:
-  caption: "Your work has been highlited by ScienceDaily , YahooNews , physorg_com and other news portals that was published in Envioronmental & Energy Science on low-cost reverse water gas shift catalyst scale-up."
+  caption: "Our work has been highlited by ScienceDaily , YahooNews , physorg_com and other news portals that was published in Envioronmental & Energy Science on low-cost reverse water gas shift catalyst scale-up."
   image: ""
 ---